Western Illinois University - Quad Cities - Academics

 - Please include a Statement of Goals if you are also applying for a Graduate Assistantship.
 NOTE: This is not the same as your required essay.

 - You do not need to do your Required Background Check at this point.
-Only applicants accepted into the Department of Counselor Education will be required to complete the Background Check.
+Only applicants invited into the Department of Counselor Education will be required to complete the Background Check.

 NOTE: Applicants pursuing the School Counseling option who are NOT Teacher-Certified must complete the courses listed below in addition to the regular School Counseling specialization requirements: